 Excellence in Supervision of Higher Degree by Research Students

 This award enables research candidates to recognise supervisors who they believe have helped them shape their futures and maximize their potential.
 The award aims to support a culture of excellence in supervision.
-It recognises that effective supervision supports timely completion while ensuring that a candidate’s experience is rewarding and leads to high-quality research.
-This type of supervision is central to creating a supportive and innovative research culture.
+It recognises that effective supervision leads to high-quality, mission-oriented research and engagement.
+This type of supervision is central to creating research that makes a difference.

-One winner will be announced at the Research Dinner on 2nd November 2017 and in the Staff Bulletin.
-The winner will receive $3,000 to spend on the development of supervisory activities.
+One winner of the Excellence in Supervision of Higher Degree by Research Students award will be announced at the Combined Research and Teaching awards ceremony on Friday 9 November and in the Staff Bulletin.
+The winner will be acknowledged at the Vice-Chancellor’s Awards Ceremony on Thursday 6 December and will receive $3,000 to spend on the development of supervisory activities.

-All enrolled Masters by Research or Doctoral candidates may nominate a supervisor for the award.
-A candidate may nominate more than one supervisor, but a separate nomination should be completed for each.
+All enrolled Master by Research or Doctoral candidates may nominate a supervisor for the award.
+A candidate may nominate more than one supervisor, but a separate nomination needs to be completed for each.

 All nominees will be notified by the Graduate Research team.